sunil-kannan/Core-Java-Interview-/exception_package/Exception.md

     list.forEach(i -> {
       if (i < 0) {
-        // below will give the compile error throw new IllegalArgumentException("Negative numbers are not allowed.");
+        // below will give the compile error throw new InterruptedException("Negative numbers are not allowed.");
         // below code is possible because RuntimeException is an unchecked exception throw new RuntimeException();
       }